jasmin-alvarez/Methods/README.md

-forEach :Just execute a function for each element in the array.
+4)forEach :Just execute a function for each element in the array.
 Time Complexity: 0(n)
 Example :
 const names = ['Luis','Jose','John','Aaron'];